kevinzakka/torchkit/README.md

 ### Acknowledgments

 * Thanks to Karan Desai's [VirTex](https://github.com/kdexd/virtex) which I used to figure out documentation-related setup for torchkit and for just being an excellent example of stellar open-source research release.
+* Thanks to [seals](https://github.com/HumanCompatibleAI/seals) for the excellent software development practices that I've tried to emulate in this repo.
 * Thanks to Brent Yi for encouraging me to use type hinting and for letting me use his awesome [Bayesian filtering library](https://github.com/stanford-iprl-lab/torchfilter)'s README as a template.